Swinburne University and The Other Film Festival present Screen Stories Now. A free and inclusive screen storytelling symposium.

 Panel access: Auslan interpreted, live streamed

-Workshop access: Auslan available on request
+Workshop access: Auslan available on request, in person only

 Learn more about the event below.